Which tests correctly identify English nouns?

 – Use tables, examples and diagrams to help guide the reader

-This second lesson about nouns now focusses specifically on the accurate identification of this particular word class.
-In addition to recognising and using the five functions of nouns as previously described in Lesson 1, any speaker of English that wishes to improve their language to the level required for academia must also be able to quickly and confidently determine a word’s class (whether verb, noun or adjective, for example) for the purposes of editing and proofreading, essay writing and seminar discussions.
+This second chapter about nouns now focusses specifically on the accurate identification of this particular word class.
+In addition to recognising and using the five functions of nouns as previously described in Chapter 1, any speaker of English that wishes to improve their language to the level required for academia must also be able to quickly and confidently determine a word’s class (whether verb, noun or adjective, for example) for the purposes of editing and proofreading, essay writing and seminar discussions.

 To assist with confident noun identification, it’s important to first realise that any word in the English language may have multiple word classes depending on its form, function, and syntax.
 The word ‘laugh’, for example, might function as a noun in the expression ‘he’s got a good laugh’ but as a verb in the phrase ‘I never laugh like that’.
 Because it’s not always clear to the speaker which word belongs to which word class and when, we’ve outlined five tests for you below that should help to more easily and consistently identify nouns.